Top 10 Challenges Healthcare Companies Face Today

 These disruptors open up doors for new players outside the healthcare industry, leading to increased competition and healthcare industry challenges.
 Companies such as JPMorgan Chase, Amazon, and Berkshire Hathaway have announced last year to deliver healthcare to their employees in yet-unspecified ways.

 Amazon has also acquired wholesale pharmaceutical distribution licenses in several United States.
 Besides, there are other non-traditional players like Apple, Samsung, Alibaba, and Tencent have entered into the market.

-These companies, powered by technology, have introduced digital disruption in healthcare and consumerism into the healthcare industry, which rings the alarm bell for existing players to investment Digital Transformation and other emerging technologies like AI, Machine Learning, and IoT.
+These companies, powered by technology, have introduced digital revolution and consumerism into the healthcare industry, which rings the alarm bell for existing players to invest in digital transformation and other emerging technologies like AI, Machine Learning, and IoT.

 10. The Opioid Crisis

 In 2017, the New York Times reported that drug overdoses are the leading cause of death for Americans under 50.
 The report created an alarm for policymakers and healthcare providers that firm action is required to combat one of these latest challenges in healthcare.

 Although, there is still a lack of consensus or regulatory body that checks the use of opioids, a class of drugs that is available legally by prescription.

 The Misuse of prescription drugs is gradually gaining recognition in America.
 It is important that healthcare enterprises and pharmaceutical companies come together to propagate tighter laws and restrict the misuse of prescription drugs by the general public.

 When making decisions in 2019, healthcare enterprises have to consider a range of healthcare challenges that emerge with new technology and change market practices.
 To thwart the challenges in healthcare, it is essential they map the requirements and preferences of their consumers and based on that create an implementation approach.

 Book a Free consultation